artemisp/balance-my-slurm/README.md

 <a name="script-reqs-section"></a>
 ## Python Script Requirements

-The python script to run should contain an argument `--resume_from_checkpoint` that stores the path to the checkpoint.
+The python script to run should contain an argument `--resume_from_checkpoint` that stores the path to the checkpoint and `--output_dir` that will be the path to the folder that contains a subfolder `checkpoints` where all checkpoints will be stored.
 This can be achieved using the following code in the argument parser
 ```
 import argparse
 def parse_args():